-Last year, we also received a Year 7 Literacy and Numeracy catch up grant totalling £24,239.
-This year we will receive £23,191
+Last year, we also received a Year 7 Literacy and Numeracy catch up grant totalling £25,895.

 Literacy and numeracy catch up money is intended for students who did not meet the government’s KS2 targets for English and Maths in 2017.
 Click here to see our Evaluation of the Year 7 catch up premium.